How to Add the Best Comprehensible Input

 Explain, Model, Demonstrate

-This is the fifth in a series on, “How to Write Effective World Language Lesson Plans.”
-In case you missed the first four, here are the links:
+This is the sixth in a series on, “How to Write Effective World Language Lesson Plans.”
+In case you missed the first five, here are the links:

 In this post we will talk about how to add the best comprehensible input so students get the necessary repetition in context in order to produce language.
 Because, as we all know, language is acquired through CI.